LordFoom/rutudu/README.md

 Wanted a TUI based todo list with hierarchies that doesn't just cat to the console, but allows navigation,collapsing, etc. Couldn't find one so here we are.

-You cannot edit and you cannot delete.
+You cannot edit and you cannot delete, just yet.

-I may never support this, to give it more of a typewriter resistance to change, maybe it'll help me think before I speak?

-Or maybe I will end up supporting it.

 You can cross-out and and uncross-out.
+Move items up and down - sibling-list and hierarchy.

 Will auto open a new list with today's date, creating if necessary, if started with no arguments.
 Otherwise will open/create passed in list name.